GVSRohita/website-optimization/README.md

 The objective of the project is to optimize [this portfolio](https://github.com/udacity/frontend-nanodegree-mobile-portfolio) for speed!
 The strategy, is to optimize the critical rendering path and make this page render as quickly as possible by applying the techniques picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

+### How to run:

+To get started, download the entire directory, **website optimization**, and run it in a browser locally to achieve a page speed score of above 90 on desktop as well as mobile.

 ### What I did to achieve the objective of this project:

 #### Page load speed optimization: